Pretro/gymstore/README.md

 ## __The purpose of the GymStore is to :__

-+ Create an e-commerce site where everyone who performs some form of fitness training, you will find everything to buy for their training, such as clothes, tools and nutrition.
++ Create an e-commerce site dedicated for all those who practice some kind of sport.
+Also for those who are starting out on the exercise route.
+Here customers will find products of different categories whose use is for different purposes.
+These can be clothing, nutrition, etc.

 + Create an environment of commerce that assimilates as much as possible to reality.

 + Today online shopping is more common than before.
 The sale of products from different areas has become a lifestyle.
 Which opens a way to competition between different companies.
 The idea of making this online store comes from the ms4 project for Code Institute.
 The inspiration for this site comes from the Swedish site [gymgrossisten](https://www.gymgrossisten.com/).

 ### __Project Strategy__